Code-Institute-Submissions/fitipedia/README.md

 #### Special thanks

-I would like to give special thanks to my mentor [Precious Ijege](https://ng.linkedin.com/in/precious-ijege-908a00168) for highlighting flaws with the app, giving clear, actionable advice on how to rectify them and his tireless support to help improve the project and make it realise its full potential.
+I would like to give special thanks to my mentor [Precious Ijege](https://ng.linkedin.com/in/precious-ijege-908a00168) for highlighting flaws with the app in the testing phase, giving clear, actionable advice on how to rectify them and his tireless support to help improve the project and make it realise its full potential.
 Thanks also to the Code Institute's Tutors and [Slack](https://slack.com) channel who dealt with my queries at short notice and helped me fix some mistifying bugs in the code.

 Thank you for reading.